 Interviews are stressful.
 You know full well that most everything you say or do is being judged very closely.
 Make a mistake in one of your responses and your chances of getting the job are diminished.
-However stressful an interview may be, if you can end the interview by closing for the position, you will earn tremendous respect and demonstrate with a real-life example of your closing skills.
+However, stressful an interview can be, if you can end the interview by closing for the position, you will earn tremendous respect and demonstrate with a real-life example of your closing skills.

 In addition to prospecting, building rapport and delivering presentations, sales professionals must be able to close deals.
 Without the ability to or resistance to closing sales, all the other skills are useless.